-The upshot of our exercise is that this simple theoretical framework generates four basic additional predictions that can be tested so as to assess whether increasing returns in the politics of redistribution is what is behind the empirical link between inequality and population size.
+The upshot of our exercise is that this simple theoretical framework generates additional predictions that can be tested so as to assess whether increasing returns in the politics of redistribution is what is behind the empirical link between inequality and population size.
 First, since the theory focuses on redistribution, it predicts that such link should not be present in the data on "gross" (pre-tax) inequality.
 Second, the theory implies that the effect should be less important in democratic countries: the revolution channel through which the size effect operates should be less salient in the demand for redistribution, as the latter can be voiced through democratic channels.
+It also predicts that the effect should typically decrease as size increases, since the level of redistribution required to prevent revolutions increases at a diminishing rate.

-Third, the model predicts a negative effect of population density, and of its concentration around the capital city, on inequality.
-This follows from the basic logic behind the theory, once it is assumed that it is harder to join a revolution attempt when one is farther away from the focal point of political turmoil.
-Put simply, more disperse populations will thus have a harder time putting together a revolutionary threat.
-(In that regard, the model is consistent with a lot of casual evidence on the concern with revolutionary strife that influences some countries' decisions to locate their political capitals distant from the main population centers, or dispersed in more than one location.)
-Finally, the model also predicts that the effect should typically decrease as size increases, since the level of redistribution required to prevent revolutions increases at a diminishing rate.
+Very importantly, the model predicts important effects of the spatial distribution of population on inequality.
+It leads us to expect that inequality will decrease with population density and, in particular, with the concentration of population around the capital city.
+This follows from the basic logic behind the theory, once it is assumed that it is harder to join a revolution attempt when one is farther away from the focal point of political turmoil - an instance of the idea that "spatial proximity to power increases political influence" (Ades and Glaeser 1995, p.
+198-199).
+Put simply, more disperse populations (particularly relative to the capital city) will thus have a harder time putting together a revolutionary threat.
+In that regard, the model is consistent with a lot of casual evidence on the concern with revolutionary strife that influences some countries' decisions to locate their political capitals distant from the main population centers, or dispersed in more than one location.2

 We provide extensive empirical evidence, using cross-country data, that supports all four predictions.
-In fact, they prove to be remarkably robust, as we control for the quality of the data and potential outliers, and take into account a number of additional control variables and the different types of inequality that are measured.1 They are also robust to the use of different measures of inequality (e.g. Gini coefficient and the ratio of income held by top and bottom deciles) and of the geographical concentration of population (e.g. density and a new measure of population concentration around the capital city, which we have developed elsewhere, in Campante and Do 2007).
-In addition, our findings also hold when estimation is performed using dynamic panel techniques, which help to allay concerns over endogeneity arising from reverse causality or country-specific unobservables.2
+In fact, they prove to be remarkably robust, as we control for the quality of the data and potential outliers, and take into account a number of additional control variables and the different types of inequality that are measured.3 They are also robust to the use of different measures of inequality (e.g. Gini coefficient and the ratio of income held by top and bottom deciles) and of the geographical concentration of population (e.g. density and a new measure of population concentration around the capital city, which we have developed elsewhere, in Campante and Do 2010).
+In addition, our findings also hold when estimation is performed using dynamic panel techniques, which help to allay concerns over endogeneity arising from reverse causality or country-specific unobservables.